 This post may contain affiliate links, meaning I may earn a commission for recommending products.
 Read my disclosure policy for more info.

-It doesn’t take reading numerous parenting books to know that if your child has a barking cough, fever, and/or difficulties breathing, it isn’t good.
+It doesn’t take reading a lot of parenting books to know that if your child has a barking cough, fever, and/or breathing difficulties … it isn’t good.

-Often times, these symptoms may mean your child has croup.
+Many times, these symptoms could mean your child has Croup.

 Croup is an infection of the upper airway that commonly occurs in children.
-More specifically, it’s the swelling of the voice box, windpipe, and bronchial tubes– usually caused by a virus (source).
+More specifically, it’s the swelling of the voice box, windpipe, and bronchial tubes.
+It’s usually caused by a virus (source: Mayo Clinic).

 What does Croup sound like?

-Just remember– A visit to your pediatrician is always recommended to get a proper diagnosis and medication, if appropriate.
+Remember: A visit to your pediatrician is always recommended to get a proper diagnosis and treatment.

-How to help your child feel better (the home remedies we use)
+Croup Home Remedies to help your child feel better

-These home measures won’t make croup go away, but they will help ease the symptoms and your child’s discomfort while your little one fights off the infection.
+These home treatments won’t make croup go away, but they will help ease the symptoms and your child’s discomfort while your little one fights off the infection.

 Disclaimer: The following remedies are what have worked for us personally.
 Always check with your pediatrician first or if you have any questions or concerns.